pleabargain/EnglishHelpsYourCareer/Sentences-negotiations.md

 Context: You are negotiating.

-Tom, from the Egypt office, starts by opening the meeting by saying :
+George, from the Fiji office, starts by opening the meeting by saying :

-- (agenda) We should begin the meeting.
-Would you agree?
+- (agenda) First we need to agree on the agenda.
+Can we concentrate on X first and then get to Y and Z later?

 - (proposal) I would like to suggest postponing the integration until the next sprint.

 - (suggestions) I believe the best option would be …

-- (agreeing) Let's take your idea and improve upon it.
+- (agreeing) That sounds reasonable.

 - (objecting) I can’t make that decision myself.

-- (prioritizing) X is our major priority.
+- (prioritizing) X is a secondary issue.

-- (clarification) Could you clarify one point for me?
+- (clarification) I’m not sure I fully understand your point.

-- (compromising) We are ready to accept your offer; however, there would be one condition…
+- (compromising) What I may be able to consider is…

-- (bargaining) From where we stand an acceptable price would be X.
+- (bargaining) I’m afraid we can only go as low as X.

 - (postponing) I think we should both seriously reconsider our positions.

-- (concluding) That covers everything, I suppose.
+- (concluding) Let’s just confirm the details, then.

-- (asking_sale) Let's sign the agreement.
+- (asking_sale) Can we agree to this offer?